jpnwagwu/jpnwagwu/README.md

 ### Hi there 👋

 My Name is Johnpaul Nwagwu.
-I have a huge passion for using data to make better business decisions and solve challenging problems.
+I have a huge passion for using data to make better business decisions and solve challenging problems using Data Science.

 **Languages**: Python, SQL, R.